fabric8io/docker-maven-plugin/README.md

 Before starting tomcat, this script will link every .war file it finds in `/maven` to `/opt/tomcat/webapps` which effectively will deploy them.

+Alternatively, the parameter `mergeData` could have been set to `true` in the plugin configuration.
+In this case no separate data image is created but an image which is based on the specified image (`jolokia/tomcat-7.0` in this example) and the assembly are directly available from `/maven`.
+This has the advantage that only a single image needs to be pushed containing  both, the created artifact and application server.

 It is really that easy to deploy your artifacts.
 And it's fast (less than 10s for starting, deploying, testing (1 test) and stopping the container on my 4years old MBP using boot2docker).

 ### Assembly Descriptor